biscon/kotlinworkshop/kotlin.md

 And no, you cannot have a goddamn youtube video :)

 ## General coding
+The brilliant leader and strategist we all aspire to be.

 ### Type inference
 Kotlin as most modern languages (even C++11) implements type inference, which